 One of the few personal finance concepts that garner near-universal praise is the emergency fund.

-I don't agree with any of these perspectives, but you hear people offer them feedback.
+I'm afraid I have to disagree with any of these perspectives, but you hear people offer them feedback.

 Thankfully, few people disparage emergency funds because they should be an essential component of everyone's finances.